JSaprah/hangman/README.md

 ## **Styling**

 * Colors were used to make the console look more interactive and make the notifications clear.
-Red for a wrong anwer, green for a right answer and other feedback is marked with yellow.
+    * Red for a wrong anwer
+    * Green for a right answer
+    * Other feedback is marked with yellow
+    * The win and the lose are noted in magenta

+* The cyan color is used for the title, the display of the hangman and the dashes/word to guess.
+* For the background the lay-out.html file is used.
+A cyan colored background is used to make the look and feel better.
+* A favicon has been used which displays a hanging icon.

 ### **Issues and improvements**